eCPD - Camera Calibration and why it is important

 Professor Clive Fraser is currently a Professorial Fellow in the Department of Infrastructure Engineering at the University of Melbourne, and a Science Advisor with FrontierSI (formerly the Cooperative Research Centre for Spatial Information).
 He was previously a Professor of Geomatics at the University of Melbourne, and prior to that was for 10 years Vice President of Geodetic Services, Inc. in Florida, a world-leading company in industrial photogrammetry systems and services.
 Prof. Fraser’s particular areas of research interest lie in digital close-range and industrial photogrammetry, and in the metric exploitation of both drone and high-resolution satellite imagery.
 He is a Fellow of both the Australian Academy of Technology and Engineering, and the American Society of Photogrammetry and Remote Sensing, an Honorary Fellow of SSSI and an Honorary Member of The Remote Sensing and Photogrammetric Society (UK).
 In recognition of his academic and professional work, which include authorship of more than 390 scientific publications, he has earned numerous international awards.

-The Land Surveying Licencing Board Western Australia will allocate 0.75 Cadastral Education point for attending this webinar.
+- Land Surveying Licencing Board WA - 0.75 Cadastral Education Point

 - 0.5 SP BOSSI CPD Point (viewing only) | Event Code SSSINSW0207